Interested in Your Own Personally Branded Magazine? Click Here!

 Camera with kitchen in frame

-Take high-quality photos.
+Take high-quality photos

-A picture is worth a thousand words (and scheduling a showing).
+A picture is worth a thousand words.
 Showcase the preparation phase—your hard work and investments—with high-quality photos, which are a must for the era of the online search.
+Think about lighting, angles, and spots.
+Review the photos from the perspective of the buyer: Would I like this and find this helpful when looking for a home?

 Virtual tours are also a great consideration nowadays.
 Here is how to stage for a virtual tour!